 #12 – Michael Kitces (@michaelkitces):

-If you are in finance profession, you may have heard his name.
+If you are in the finance profession, you may have heard his name.
 Yes, he is the nerd guy.
 Right, he writes at Nerds Eye View.
-And he is good in presenting great financial insights.
+And he is good at presenting great financial insights.

 Don’t try to change people’s minds.
 It’s hard.
 More results by just making it easier to act, for those who are interested. @DanielPink